 Some people don’t like going with term life policies because it is sort of like renting an apartment.
-You never see that money value again and it’s just to cover you until you can potentially find a more permanent solution.
+You never see that money again.
+It’s just designed to cover you until you can potentially find a more permanent solution.

 When you go with GUL policy you are putting money into your policy knowing that a some point the death benefit will be paid out to your beneficiaries no matter what!
-This is an important consideration when picking a life insurance option and it’s usually the reason why people find themselves going with the middle option (GUL).
+Of course this is because we will all pass away eventually.
+This is an important consideration when picking a life insurance option, and it’s usually the reason why people find themselves going with the middle option (GUL).

 Ability To Decrease The Benefit

 A major pro in choosing this type of life insurance policy is the ability to make changes on the fly.
 The truth is your needs are going to be very different at 40-years-old than they will be at 70-years-old.
 If you are 40 and have to worry about not only covering a mortgage but also your children’s tuition for school, a death benefit that covers this makes sense.